ashishbhatti/ml-app-auto-mpg-efficiency/README.md

-# # Code to check deployement on render server
+# Code to get the mpg values from the model deployed on render server
 import requests

 url  = 'https://vehicle-mpg-prediction.onrender.com/'